yandex/porto/porto.md

     /dev/ptmx
     /dev/pts/*

-    Container inherits perissmions from parent and cannot surpass them.
-    Permissions could be changes in runtime.

     Inside chroots porto creates device nodes in /dev only for allowed devices.

+    Device access control could be entirely disabled for containers without chroot by setting property **controllers\[devices\]**=false at
+    first-level container, in this case **devices** must stay unchnaged.

+    Container inherits perissmions from parent and cannot surpass them, thus any additional permissions must be granted for first-level container.
+    Configuration could be changes in runtime.

     Access to devices for all containers could be also granted in portod.conf:
 ```